Godcoder2005/Godcoder2005/README.md

 - 👋 Hi, I’m @Godcoder2005
 - 👀 I’m interested in coding stuff
 - 🌱 I’m currently learning Web dev
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any company as a good intern
 - 📫 How to reach me  This is my mail : 202311059@diu.iiitvadodara.ac.in

 <!---